 Don't worry that you will walk into your first hearing and instantly be deported.
-The first hearing that you will attend, called a master calendar hearing, is mostly meant to determine how the case will proceed forward.
-Although you can “give up” at this point and request the right to leave the U.S. voluntarily, any Respondent with a legal defense will usually ask to be scheduled for a full hearing in the future, called a "merits hearing."
+The first hearing that you will attend, called a "master calendar" or scheduling hearing, is mostly meant to determine how the case will proceed forward.
+Although you can give up at this point and request the right to leave the U.S. voluntarily, any respondent with a reasonable legal defense will ordinarily ask to be scheduled for a full hearing in the future, called a "merits hearing."

-In most cases, the first question at the master calendar hearing is whether or not the Respondent has, in fact, been served with the NTA and charging documents, as well as whether or not the Respondent is in fact removable as charged.
+In most cases, the first question at the master calendar hearing is whether or not the respondent has, in fact, been served with the NTA and charging documents, as well as whether or not the respondent is removable as charged.

-You can see why it is very important for you to have legal representation at the master calendar and subsequent hearings, to ensure not only that the process is being followed correctly, but to determine whether the government has met its initial burden and whether you can assert any relief from removal.
+You can see why it is important to have legal representation at the master calendar and subsequent hearings, to ensure not only that the process is being followed correctly, but to determine whether the U.S. government has met its initial burden and whether you can assert any relief from removal.

-For numerous reasons, receiving an order of removal can be extremely bad, because you cannot later expect to be considered for any applications for relief from removal or other immigration benefits for a minimum of ten years.
+This can be the worst possible outcome, because you cannot later expect to be considered for any applications for relief from removal or other immigration benefits for a minimum of ten years.
 To avoid this, you must appear for all scheduled hearings unless specifically told otherwise, and you must keep the court informed of your current address and phone number at all times.
 By getting an attorney right away, you can help make sure to meet all your deadlines and attend your court dates ready to present a defense.